PremiumRx- Online Pharmacy

 Gestational diabetes in Pregnancy: What You Need to Know!

 Gestational diabetes develops only during pregnancy.
 It is a condition in which pregnant women with no previous history of diabetes exhibit high blood glucose levels.
-After developing intolerance to glucose and glucose intolerance continues beyond 24–28 weeks of gestation, then gestational diabetes takes place.
+Gestational diabetes occurs after developing a glucose intolerance; glucose intolerance continues beyond 24–28 weeks of pregnancy.

 The precise mechanisms underlying gestational diabetes remain unknown.
 The hallmark of GD is increased insulin resistance.
 Gestational diabetes is caused when insulin receptors do not function properly.
-This is likely due to the presence of human placental hormones (Pregnancy hormones) that interferes with insulin receptors.
-Insulin enables the entry of the glucose into the cells and resistance of body to this insulin will prevent glucose entry from the bloodstream to the cells properly.
+This is likely due to human placental hormones (pregnancy hormones) interfering with insulin receptors.
+Insulin enables the entry of glucose into the cells, and the body’s resistance to this insulin prevents glucose entry from the bloodstream to the cells properly.
 As a result, glucose level is inappropriately elevated in the bloodstream.

 GD poses a risk to both mother and child.
 This risk is due to the uncontrolled high blood glucose levels and its consequences.
 The two main risks GD imposes on the baby are growth abnormalities and chemical imbalances after birth.
 Untreated GD can lead to seizures or stillbirth.
 The problem is not mitigated even if the delivery is successful.
-GD left untreated, will inappropriately increase the glucose (sugar) level in the body and when the foetus is exposed to consistently higher glucose levels, the level of insulin is elevated in foetus and growth-stimulating effects of insulin is accelerated, leading to excessive growth and a large body (macrosomia).
-After birth, these new-borns embark upon the high production of insulin and are at increased risk of low blood glucose levels.
+GD, left untreated, will inappropriately increase the glucose (sugar) level in the body, and when the fetus is exposed to consistently higher glucose levels, the level of insulin is elevated in a fetus, and the growth-stimulating effects of insulin are accelerated, leading to excessive growth and a large body (macrosomia).
+After birth, these newborns embark upon the high production of insulin and are at increased risk of low blood glucose levels.
 Macrosomia may affect 12% of normal women compared to 20% of women with GD.
-Untreated GD also interferes with maturation of babies vulnerable to respiratory distress syndrome due to incomplete lung maturation and impaired surfactant synthesis.
+Untreated GD also interferes with the maturation of babies vulnerable to respiratory distress syndrome due to incomplete lung maturation and impaired surfactant synthesis.

 What are the symptoms of GD?

 Women with GD may have high glucose levels in their urine.
-Some 50% of women diagnosed with GD demonstrate glucose in their urine at some point during their pregnancy.
+About 50% of women diagnosed with GD demonstrate glucose in their urine at some point during their pregnancy.

-The main goal of treatment is to reduce the risks of GD for mother and the baby.
-Gestational diabetes is a treatable condition and women who have adequate control of glucose levels can effectively decrease these risks.
-Evidences show that if the glucose level is controlled, the foetal complications would be less.
-Generally, the treatments suggested are diabetic diet, exercise, and oral medication, however the food plan is often the first recommended target for strategic management of GD.
-Ifthe measures are inadequate to control glucose levels, insulin therapy may become necessary.
+The main goal of treatment is to reduce the risks of GD for the mother and the baby.
+Gestational diabetes is a treatable condition, and women who have adequate control of glucose levels can effectively decrease these risks.
+Evidence shows that if the glucose level is controlled, the fetal complications would be less.
+Generally, the treatments suggested are diabetic diet, exercise, and oral medication; however, the food plan is often the first recommended target for strategic management of GD.
+Insulin therapy may become necessary if the measures are inadequate to control glucose levels.

 Medication

-Women diagnosed with gestational diabetes in more than two previous pregnancies have an increased risk of developing diabetes mellitus in the future.
+Women diagnosed with gestational diabetes in more than 1 previous pregnancy have an increased risk of developing diabetes mellitus in the future.
 Women requiring insulin to manage GD have a 50% risk of developing diabetes within the next five years.
-Children of women with GD have an increased risk for childhood and adult obesity due to the increased level of mother during pregnancy.
+Children of women with GD have an increased risk of childhood and adult obesity due to the increased level of glucose of their mothers during pregnancy.

 The following two tabs change content below.